jasurwaitup/task_manager_project/README.md

 - acces dashboard
 - attach files and add comments

-After starting (/start) bot asks if a guest is admin or user All the candidatorial admins required to enter passworrd supplemented by Rector Users are not aksed any keys
-The next step involves sharing phone number
-Then it depends solely on current admins whether to accept or reject potential admin/user After acceptation, launches main functionality of the bot listed earlier

-Before deploying make sure:
+>[!IMPORTANT]
+>How to use this program:
+>1.
+Make sure you have properly installed python, adding it to PATH[^1]
-1. You have a vacant bot and its token (don't forget about adding /start command)
+>2.
+Make sure you have a vacant bot and its token (don't forget about adding /start command)
-2. Your bot is not banned or restricted
+>3.
+Your bot should not be banned or restricted
-3. You are connected to internet

-Start with:
+>4.
+Internet connection is required
-1. Find start.bat in the same directory as readme file
+>5.
+Find start.bat in the same directory as readme file
-2. Run it by double clicking
+>6.
+Run it by double clicking
-3. It automatively installs all the dependences
+>7.
+It automatively installs all the dependences
-4. Carefully follow instructions of the program
+>8.
+It asks you super admins[^2] phone number and bot token
-5. After sucessful initalization bots starts operating
+>9.
+After sucessful initalization bots starts operating

+How to use Bot:
+- After starting (/start) bot asks if the guest is an admin or a user
+- The next step involves sharing phone number
+- If the phone number matches with the super admin phone number, the guest directly becomes an admin
+- All the other candidatorial admins required to enter passworrd supplemented by rector
+- Users are not aksed any passwords
+- Then it depends solely on current admins whether to accept or reject potential admin/user
+- After acceptation, launches main functionality of the bot listed earlier

+>[!TIP]
-P.S.
-You can change bot token and first admins phone number in config.json if you want to restart bot with different settings.
-However, if you don't have any clue about json files, or programming as a whole, for God's sake, please don't touch ANYTHING except start.bat and readme.md.

-If you don't understand or face any problems during installation Please consult IT specialist
+>You can change bot token and first admins phone number in config.json if you want to restart bot with different settings.
+However, if you don't have any clue about json files, or programming as a whole, for God's sake, please don't touch ANYTHING except start.bat and readme.
+If you don't understand or face any problems during installation, please consult IT specialist

+[^1]: It is accomplished by custom installation of python, tap the "add to PATH" flag after selecting custom installation
+[^2]: Super admin is the first admin of the bot, all other admins and users are accepted by him/her

 Created by: Jasurbek Mahmudjonov